http-feeds/http-feeds/README.md

 HTTP feeds is a minimal specification for polling events over HTTP:

 - An HTTP feed provides a HTTP GET endpoint
-- Returns a chronological sequence of events or aggregate updates
+- Returns a chronological sequence (!) of events
 - Serialized in [CloudEvents](https://github.com/cloudevents/spec) event format `application/cloudevents-batch+json`
 - As batched results
 - Respects the `lastEventId` query parameter to scroll through further items